rimelq/A-Simulation-Study-of-Bin-Clearing-for-Stacked-Objects-/README.md

 ### Train the RL policy

 Defaults are fine for a smoke-test run.
-To reproduce the frozen submitted checkpoint use the full command for the shipped run, which matches `rl/models/training_config.json`:
+To reproduce the frozen submitted checkpoint use the full command below, which matches `rl/models/training_config.json`:

 ```bash